 Laboratory staff

-Hospitals may be held "vicariously" if a patient suffers harm due to the negligent actions of their employees.
-For example, hospitals may be held vicariously liable for a doctor's failure to monitor a mother and her baby before, during, or after delivery.
+A hospital may indirectly be held liable (known as ‘vicarious liability’) if a patient suffers harm due to the negligent actions of their employees.
+For example, a hospital can be held vicariously liable for a doctor's failure to monitor a mother and her baby before, during, or after delivery.

 A hospital may also face direct liability for its own negligent actions or omissions.
 For instance, hospitals may be liable for failing to staff certain units properly or for labeling medication improperly.
 When bringing a medical malpractice claim against a negligent healthcare provider, the plaintiff (injured party) must present sufficient evidence to show that the defendant (healthcare provider) breached their duty of care and caused the plaintiff to suffer an injury.
-Our Birth Injury Lawyers have handled cases against major hospitals throughout the Houston Area.

 When a child and their family have been affected by sub-standard medical care, pursuing a medical malpractice lawsuit against the negligent doctor, hospital, nurse or other medical professional can help them recover compensation to cover the cost of their child's current and lifelong needs.
-If you decide to file a birth injury claim, your Houston Birth Injury Attorney will have the burden of presenting evidence to prove that your child's birth injury was caused by medical malpractice.

 Establishing these legal elements requires testimony from expert witnesses.
 Medical professionals with extensive experience in the relevant field and knowledge of accepted practices within that specialty can offer invaluable insight as expert witnesses and play a critical role in determining whether negligence occurred.
 A qualified birth injury law firm like Miller Weisbrod Olesky work with highly regarded experts across the United States.